 Victorian Banksias Conservation

-A recent online workshop, organised by Arthur Rylah Institute (Dept Environment Land Water and Planning), Ecology Environment and Evolution (La Trobe University) and SWIFFT, brought together 30 people with expertise in Banksia research and management.
+An online workshop in 2020, organised by Arthur Rylah Institute (Dept Environment Land Water and Planning), Ecology Environment and Evolution (La Trobe University) and SWIFFT, brought together 30 people with expertise in Banksia research and management.
 Representatives from Victorian and interstate universities, Victorian government agencies, and volunteer land management groups shared their knowledge.

 The story that emerged from the workshop is that Victorian Banksia species are facing declines in numbers and/or health.
 Various interacting processes (fire, climate, fragmentation) are impacting different life stages of Banksia plants (seeds, seedlings, death).
 We identified and documented directions for research and management to tackle these problems.